Short-Context Dominance: How Much Local Context Natural Language Actually Needs?

 \textbf{Contrastive Decoding:} Beyond architectural and data-level interventions, several ad hoc inference-time methods aim to improve token generation.
-Early work encouraged generation that depends more strongly on the given context rather than defaulting to frequent or generic outputs. \citep{diversitypromoting2016} propose a mutual-information–based objective for dialogue generation to discourage generic responses, while \citep{brown2020language} address this issue in multiple-choice QA by normalizing candidate likelihoods against unconditional probabilities, thereby encouraging context-dependent answers. \citet{CoherenceBoosting} introduced coherence boosting, a general inference-time method that reweights the next-token distribution to favor predictions supported by the full long context by explicitly contrasting it against the distribution induced by a shortened context. \citet{vanderpoel2022mutual} proposed an entropy-aware decoding strategy for summarization, where the scoring function switches to pointwise mutual information between the source document and the next token when model uncertainty is high, thereby discouraging hallucinations and reducing the tendency to select high-frequency but unsupported tokens.
+Early work encouraged generation that depends more strongly on the given context rather than defaulting to frequent or generic outputs. \citep{diversitypromoting2016} propose a mutual-information–based objective for dialogue generation to discourage generic responses, while \citep{brown2020language} address this issue in multiple-choice QA by normalizing candidate likelihoods against unconditional probabilities, thereby encouraging context-dependent answers. \citet{CoherenceBoosting} introduced coherence boosting, a general inference-time method that reweights the next-token distribution to favor predictions supported by the full long context by explicitly contrasting it against the distribution induced by a shortened context. \citet{vanderpoel2022mutual} proposed an entropy-aware decoding strategy for summarization which revolves around promoting tokens that appear more often in the source text whenever next-token-entropy (model uncertainty) is high, thereby discouraging hallucinations and reducing the tendency to select high-frequency tokens based on the model's own biases (promoting high-frequency tokens in language which don't have a strong correlation to the source material).
 Similar to \citet{CoherenceBoosting} but operating on a logit level, \citet{CADBoost} introduce Context-Aware Decoding (CAD), an inference-time method designed to reduce hallucinations by explicitly amplifying the difference between a model’s output probabilities with and without the provided context.
 Much of this line of research grows out of the broader family of contrastive decoding methods \citep{li2023contrastivedecoding, zhao2024contextual, liu2021dexperts} which are designed for ad hoc modification toe next token distribution to improve language generation.
 For our case, instead of focusing on performance we first provide an objective study of short context bias of language and use our findings to design intuitive and explainable algorithms to to identify long long contexts, relevant tokens and how to combine this knowledge to help improve generation.